bayertom/IHFL/readme.md

 	+ns=value

-Typical size of the subset used for point clouds acquired by ALS is 100000.
+The typical size of the subset used for point clouds acquired by ALS is 100000.

 ![Various values of mju](./data/progress.jpg)